 “Independent schools provide a strong pipeline of students to leading universities and the top professions, but they are largely closed to families who can’t afford the fees.”
 The Sutton Trust, Mobility Manifesto 2019

 Speaking about the bursary programme, Anna Tomlinson, Head Teacher, said “St Margaret’s has educated girls since 1846 and we offer the opportunity for a unique independent education to girls in the North East of Scotland.
 Through our bursary programme we can ensure that this opportunity is extended to families whose daughters may not otherwise be able to attend.
-At a time when we are acutely aware of poverty and inequality affecting educational opportunities, generating support for our means-tested bursaries is a priority for the school”.
+At a time when we are acutely aware of the inequalities affecting educational opportunities, generating support for our means-tested bursaries is a priority for the school”.

 How are bursaries awarded?